- 2014 Recycling Calendar (.pdf)

 Curbside recycling is currently available to 100,000 homes receiving City of Houston service.

-Residents may place place newspapers, magazines, telephone books, aluminum and tin cans, advertising mail, corrugated cardboard, plastic soft drink, milk and water containers together in the same bin.
+Residents may place newspapers, magazines, telephone books, aluminum and tin cans, advertising mail, corrugated cardboard, plastic soft drink, milk and water containers together in the same bin.
 Each bin holds 18 gallons of recycling material and is itself made out of 25% recycled plastic and 75% virgin material.

 Used oil is also collected and is placed next to the bin in clean containers with screw-on tops.